HERMES-DKZ/OpenRefine-humanities/episodes/03-exploring-data.Rmd

 ::::::::::::::::::::::::::::::::::::::::::::::::

-This small step has a big impact: it ensures that our summaries and analyses represent the data correctly.
+This small step has a big impact: it ensures that our summaries and analysis represent the data correctly.
 Instead of hiding two names inside one cell, we now see each artist clearly and can identify patterns such as which artists appear most often in the dataset.